During October, Norbar held its 4th Rapid Continuous Improvement (RCI) workshop and the 3rd this year.

 We have our next Shingijutsu workshop scheduled for April with 4 or 5 new teams working on process improvements which the business will identify.

-In the meantime we are continuing to create an improvement culture by focusing on processes where previously learnt RCI tools and techniques can be implemented.
+In the meantime we are continuing to create an improvement culture by focussing on processes where previously learnt RCI tools and techniques can be implemented.